Today I’ll be sharing about our experiences in Germany during our time abroad through EF Tours.

 and of course, excellent German music and food at the various restaurants planned for us.

+As we were leaving Bavaria for Heidelberg, we stopped in the town of Bayersoier for dinner.
 The kind restaurant owner showed us through the town and led us up to a chapel on a hill, the Kapelle auf dem Kapellenberg, where we had a lovely view of the town.

-Ater Bayersoier, we moved on to Heidelberg!
+After Bayersoier, we moved on to Heidelberg!
 This beautiful city is home to the oldest university in Germany.

 Comments